Are you planning a trip down south and looking for the best things to do in Savannah in winter? If so, this guide is for you!

 4. Take a Historic Sightseeing Trolley Tour

-A trolley tour of historic Savannah is a great chance to explore the popular attractions, and even the cold weather should not bother you.
+A trolley tour of historic Savannah is a great chance to explore the popular attractions, and even the cooler weather won’t bother you.

-By the way, your guide will be dressed in special costumes to make the stories more impressive.
+Your guide will be dressed in special costumes to make the stories more impressive!

-The Old Savannah Trolley Tour takes about an hour and a half, but you will manage to learn about 270 years of American history while riding through Savannah’s National Historic Landmark District.
+The Old Savannah trolley tour takes about an hour and a half, but you will manage to learn about centuries of American history while riding through Savannah’s National Historic Landmark district.

 While Forsyth Park is more popular and more commonly visited in spring and summer, you should not miss it while you are on your winter vacation in Savannah.